tonynrk/machine_learning_INF_552/README.md

 # machine_learning_INF_552
 These are Machine Learning INF 552 Work Projects in Summer 2019, USC.
-The intuition is to understand the concept of Machine learning models and apply then to real-world data.
+The aim is to understand the concept of Machine learning models and apply then to real-world data.

 # Programming Language